 The Corporation established the Executive Share Unit Plan for Senior Executives of the Corporation and its participating affiliates.
 Employees of the Corporation or any of its participating affiliates holding the office of Senior Vice-President or higher, including the Named Executive Officers, are eligible to participate in the Executive Share Unit Plan.
-The main goals of the Executive Share Unit Plan are to: (1) attract and retain key talent to act as senior management; (2) motivate leadership to achieve long-term business objectives; (3) provide a stronger more transparent link between pay and the Corporation's performance; (4) foster alignment with longer-term shareholder interests; and (5) prompt participants to create economic value for the shareholders of the Shareholders.
+The main goals of the Executive Share Unit Plan are to: (1) attract and retain key talent to act as senior management; (2) motivate leadership to achieve long-term business objectives; (3) provide a stronger more transparent link between pay and the Corporation's performance; (4) foster alignment with longer-term shareholder interests; and (5) prompt participants to create economic value for the shareholders of the Corporation through aligning the interests of participants with those of the shareholders.